PaleCache/r00ted/README.md

 - Node.js
 - Nginx (or another reverse proxy)
 - A working Jitsi Meet installation (used for voice chat and screen sharing)
-- A domain or subdomain (DuckDNS works fine).
-Technically optional, but you'll need one for HTTPS.
+- A domain or sub domain is technically optional with some changes, but you'll need one to get HTTPS working properly.
+(You should use one, it's easy are free if you use something like duckdns etc)

 ## Installation